Azure/azure-powershell/src/Migrate/docs/Get-AzMigrateHCIServerReplication.md

 ```

 ### -MachineName
-Specifies the name of the replicating machine.
+Specifies the display name of the replicating machine.

 ```yaml
 Type: System.String